-The following diagram illustrates the corporate and shareholding structure of our group immediately following the completion of the Global Offering and the Capitalisation Issue assuming no option which may be granted under the Share Option Scheme is exercised and not taking into account the Over-allotment Option:
+The following diagram illustrates the corporate and shareholding structure of our group immediately following the completion of the [REDACTED] and the Capitalisation Issue assuming no option which may be granted under the Share Option Scheme is exercised and not taking into account the [REDACTED]:

-- Mr. Lu, Mr. Wang and Mr. Man will also be public shareholders.
-Brilliance Benefit and Xinland Investment are Selling Shareholders. - (2) NASDAQ public shareholders are the holders of ADSs listed on NASDAQ. - (3) The remaining 19% equity interest in Ossen Innovation Materials was held by Anhui High-technology as to 9%, Maanshan Huishen as to 5%, Ossen Group PRC as to 3% and Maanshan Cihu as to 2% as at the Latest Practicable Date.
+- (1) Mr. Lu, Mr. Wang and Mr. Man will also be public shareholders.
+Brilliance Benefit and Xinland Investment are [REDACTED]. - (2) NASDAQ public shareholders are the holders of ADSs listed on NASDAQ. - (3) The remaining 19% equity interest in Ossen Innovation Materials was held by Anhui High-technology as to 9%, Maanshan Huishen as to 5%, Ossen Group PRC as to 3% and Maanshan Cihu as to 2% as at the Latest Practicable Date.
 Except for Ossen Group PRC, which is ultimately controlled by Dr. Tang, these shareholders are Independent Third Parties.

-PRC REGULATORY ISSUES RELATING TO THE REORGANISATION AND THE LISTING
+PRC REGULATORY ISSUES RELATING TO THE REORGANISATION AND THE [REDACTED]